-Capitol College will generally not disclose personally identifiable information contained in a student's education records without the student's prior consent.
-However, FERPA does allow Capitol College to disclose such information in certain, limited circumstances.
-For example, Capitol College may disclose information in a student's education records to school officials within Capitol College whom the college has determined to have a legitimate educational interest in the information.
+Capitol Technology University will generally not disclose personally identifiable information contained in a student's education records without the student's prior consent.
+However, FERPA does allow Capitol Technology University to disclose such information in certain, limited circumstances.
+For example, Capitol Technology University may disclose information in a student's education records to school officials within Capitol Technology University whom the university has determined to have a legitimate educational interest in the information.
 A school official generally has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
-School officials include: professors; instructors; administrators; health staff; counselors; attorneys; clerical staff; trustees; members of committees and disciplinary boards; and a contractor, volunteer or other party to whom the college has outsourced institutional services or functions.
+School officials include: professors; instructors; administrators; health staff; counselors; attorneys; clerical staff; trustees; members of committees and disciplinary boards; and a contractor, volunteer or other party to whom the university has outsourced institutional services or functions.

-Capitol College may also disclose a student's directory information without consent.
-Directory information includes, but is not limited to, the student's name, address, telephone number, electronic mail address, photograph, date and place of birth, major field of study, grade level/class, enrollment status (e.g., undergraduate or graduate, full-time or part-time), dates of attendance, participation in officially recognized activities and sports, degrees, honors, and awards received, and previous educational agencies or institutions attended.
+Capitol Technology University may also disclose a student's directory information without consent.
+Directory information includes, but is not limited to, the student's name, address, telephone number, electronic mail address, photograph, date and place of birth, major field of study, grade level/ class, enrollment status (e.g., undergraduate or graduate, full-time or part-time), dates of attendance, participation in officially recognized activities and sports, degrees, honors, and awards received, and previous educational agencies or institutions attended.